 At the same time, the design will replace a workmanlike concrete building dating from 1992 with a contemporary design.

-Jodi van der Wiel, design director at Vocon, said the project’s goal is “to create an exciting new space that energizes employees while advancing environmental and human sustainability.
+Jodi van der Wiel, design director at Vocon, said the project’s goal is “to create an exciting new space that energizes employees while advancing zero-emission building philosophies and human sustainability.
 The design re-imagines the dated, existing structure with a highly efficient space matching the needs of an evolving workforce.”